-You can purchase all of these insects online to help control Spider
+You can purchase all of these insects online to help control them.

-Remember Spider Mites like it hot and dry so if you can keep the area around your plants cooler and wet you can help keep these common garden pests away.
+Remember they like it hot and dry so if you can keep the area around your plants cooler and wet you can help keep these common garden pests away.

 If you have found other ways that work or have tried the methods above, share your knowledge here.

 Robin's Backyard News

 Get Notified About New Plant, Discounts and FREE giveaways.

 Plus be invited to special plant sales only available to Robin's Backyard News subscribers